People Puzzler: Round 2

 The contestant in last place after round one, or in case of a tie, the leftmost player tied, chooses one of the remaining three categories and takes the first turn.
 Words are worth 20 points per letter, with a 200-point bonus for three in a row.
-One word is designated a "Wager Word".
+One word is designated a "Wager Word."
 The first contestant to find the Wager Word is given the chance to bet any or all of their score on their ability to solve that word.
 A correct answer earns the amount of the wager (the 200-point bonus is also awarded if it is the contestant's third word in a row), while a wrong answer deducts the amount.
 If the Wager Word is not solved correctly, subsequent attempts at that word are for its natural value.
 In addition, if the first contestant to find the Wager Word has no points at the time, the word is also played for its natural value.

 Tiebreaker

-When two contestants after round 2 both have the lowest score or if all three have the highest score, a tiebreaker word is played on the buzzers.
-One word and one clue are displayed on the board and letters are randomly filled in one at a time.
-The contestants may buzz in at any time after the clue is read.
-If the contestant guesses the word correctly, he or she will move on to the third round with the other contestant who had the highest score, but if a contestant guesses the word incorrectly, the other contestant will advance into the head-to-head round with the highest scoring contestant.
-The procedure repeats once more if all three are tied.
+When the round ends, the contestant in third place is eliminated from further play.
+All losing contestants are awarded consolation prizes.

-When the round ends, the contestant in last place is eliminated from further play.
-All losing contestants are awarded a one-year subscription to People magazine as a consolation prize.
+If a tie in any standing occurs at the end of the last round, or rarer, a three-way tie, a tiebreaker word is played using a buzzer.
+One word and one clue are displayed, and letters are randomly revealed one at a time, similarly to Wheel of Fortune's "Toss-Up" puzzles.
+Contestants may buzz in at any time after the clue is read.
+A contestant who guesses correctly advances, while a contestant who guesses incorrectly is eliminated.
+The process is repeated if necessary for a three-way tie.